Sample Exercise to Learn How to Create an A2J Guided Interview and an A2J Template

 6. Hit “Save Template” at the top of the screen.

 2. The final step is to test assemble our completed template with our A2J Guided Interview.
-There are three ways to test assemble your A2J Guided Interview with your A2J Template.
-We’re going to focus on 2 of them.

 1. You’ve already created an answer file in step 9 above.
 We’re going to use it to test our A2J Template.
 Click the “Test Assemble” button Test assemble button.png near the top of screen.
 A dialog box will appear that asks you to load an answer file.
 See figure 24.